-- (2) For the purpose of the definition of "relevant institution" in paragraph (1)- - (a) the activity of accepting deposits has the meaning given by section 22 of the Financial Services and Markets Act 2000(a), taken with Schedule 2 to that Act and any order under section 22 of that Act, and - (b) a person is not regarded as accepting deposits by way of business if- - (i) the person does not hold himself or herself out as accepting deposits on a day to day basis, and - (ii) any deposits which the person accepts are accepted only on particular occasions, whether or not involving the issue of any securities. - (3) In determining for the purposes of paragraph (2)(b) whether deposits are accepted only on particular occasions, regard is to be had to the frequency of those occasions and to any characteristics distinguishing them from each other. - (4) An expression used both in this Order and in the Council Regulation has the meaning given in the Council Regulation. - (5) A reference in this Order to any enactment (including legislation of the European Union) or statutory instrument is to be construed as a reference to that enactment or instrument as amended from time to time.
+(2) For the purpose of the definition of "relevant institution" in paragraph (1)-

+- (a) the activity of accepting deposits has the meaning given by section 22 of the Financial Services and Markets Act 2000(a), taken with Schedule 2 to that Act and any order under section 22 of that Act, and - (b) a person is not regarded as accepting deposits by way of business if- - (i) the person does not hold himself or herself out as accepting deposits on a day to day basis, and - (ii) any deposits which the person accepts are accepted only on particular occasions, whether or not involving the issue of any securities.

+(3) In determining for the purposes of paragraph (2)(b)(ii) whether deposits are accepted only on particular occasions, regard is to be had to the frequency of those occasions and to any characteristics distinguishing them from each other.

+(4) A reference in this Order to any enactment (including legislation of the European Union) or statutory instrument is to be construed as a reference to that enactment or instrument as amended from time to time.